John Feinblatt | |

 Feinblatt was raised in New York.[5]
 [6] He holds a degree from Wesleyan University in Middletown, Connecticut, and earned his Juris Doctor degree from the Catholic University of America.[7]
 [8]

 Feinblatt began his career in the late 1970s as a legal services lawyer.[5]
 He briefly transitioned to magazine writing before returning to the legal field, where he worked with New York's Victims Services agency until 1991.[5]
 In that year, Times Square landlords, aiming to support gentrification, proposed a specialized court for minor offenses.[5]
 The city provided funding and a building on 54th Street, with additional contributions from merchants.[5]
-He then established the Midtown Community Court, which focuses on quality-of-life offenses, such as prostitution, shoplifting, farebeating and vandalism, with a view toward rehabilitation instead of punishment.[8]
+Feinblatt was selected to head this initiative.
+Eventually, he established the Midtown Community Court in the 1990s.[8]
 [2]

 During Michael Bloomberg's tenure as the Mayor of New York City, Feinblatt served as the chief policy advisor and criminal justice coordinator.[1]
 At City Hall, he utilized data analytics to enhance agency operations and provided counsel to Mayor Michael Bloomberg on various policy subjects.[1]
-Their association started in 2001, when Mayor Bloomberg toured the Center for Court Innovation, which Feinblatt founded in 1996.[1]
-[9] [10] Notably, the Center for Court Innovation was awarded the Innovations in American Government award in 1998 by the Harvard Kennedy School.[11]
+Their association started in 2001 through a data terminal system Feinblatt developed for the Center for Court Innovation, which he founded in 1996.[1]
+Notably, the Center for Court Innovation was awarded the Innovations in American Government award in 1998 by the Harvard Kennedy School.[9]

 Previously, Feinblatt worked as a deputy executive director at Safe Horizon, served as a public defender with The Legal Aid Society, and was a research associate at the Vera Institute of Justice.[10]
 [11]